navigation

 So I’ve taken it.

-I’m standing as a paper candidate for the Liberal Democrats in Horbury and South Ossett ward (Wakefield).
+I’m standing as a candidate for the Liberal Democrats in Horbury and South Ossett ward, Wakefield, for the local elections on May 7th 2026.

 And yes, I know what that means.